 Meal replacement shakes are increasingly becoming a great dietary tool to help people lose weight.
-For a long time, I didn’t recommend these to my clients as they often lacked essential nutrients.
+As a certified fitness trainer, for a long time, I didn’t recommend these to my clients as they often lacked essential nutrients.

 While things have changed for the better, many vegans are still struggling to find shakes that are both plant-based and contain the right macro and micronutrients to support weight loss.